Fermions in the fuzzy sphere Kaluza-Klein model: Introduction

 Turning to the formalism, the idea of using a noncommutative fibre in this context goes back to pioneering work of Connes and collaborators, notably \cite{ChaCon} under the heading of `almost commutative' geometry.
 We adopt the same setup where the product geometry is described by an algebra $A=C^\infty(M)\tens A_f$, where $M$ is spacetime and $A_f$ is a noncommutative fibre coordinate algebra.
-It should be finite-dimensional (such as a reduced fuzzy sphere $c_\lambda[S^2]$) for finite multiplets to be generated (as opposed to an infinite tower of fields as happens for conventional Kaluza-Klein theory with compact classical fibre).
+We will take $A_f=\C_\lambda[S^2]$ the fuzzy sphere or, for finite multiplets, $A_f=c_\lambda[S^2]$ the reduced fuzzy sphere.
 In the Connes approach, one works directly with the `Dirac operator' $\dirac$ defined abstractly by certain axioms as a `spectral triple' $(A,\dirac,\CH)$, where $\CH$ is a Hilbert space, in the product case built from spinor fields on $M$ tensored with a representation space for $A_f$.
 Moreover, $\dirac$ is a `tensor product' of $\dirac_M$ on spacetime and $\dirac_f$ for the fibre (there is an extra $\gamma_5$ in front of the latter).
 While the Connes approach remains very much of interest in relation to particle physics, e.g.\cite{DabSit}, it does not seek to build the total space $\dirac$ operator and spinor fields directly in a fully geometric manner, for example $\dirac_f$ is not associated to (fibre) spinor bundle and spin connection.
 In this context, a more geometric framework to construct Dirac operators on noncommutative algebras $A$ was proposed in \cite{BegMa:spe} using a more explicit `quantum Riemannian geometry' (QRG) approach which starts with a differential exterior algebra $(\Omega,\extd)$ on $A$, constructs a quantum metric $\cg\in \Omega^1\tens_A\Omega^1$ and a `quantum Levi-Civita connection' (QLC) $\nabla:\Omega^1\to \Omega^1\tens_A\Omega^1$.
 Then, in this context, we seek to construct a spectral triple in the form $\dirac=\la\circ\nabla$ using the further geometric data of a spinor bundle $\CS$, spinor connection $\nabla_\CS:\CS\to\Omega^1\tens \CS$ on it, a `Clifford action' $\la: \Omega^1\tens_A\CS\to \CS$ and certain other data, notably a charge conjugation operator.
 The geometry applies at a `local tensorial' level before we consider an inner product $\<\ ,\ \>$ on $\CS$.
 Including that but not yet completion to a Hilbert space is what we call a `pre-spectral triple' or pre-Hilbert space level, and ideally we would then want to complete this to an actual spectral triple.
 This is closer to what is familiar in classical geometry and includes additional rules (not needed for Connes axioms) that link $\nabla_\CS$ with $\nabla$ and the Clifford action with the quantum metric.
 Also, by not directly going to the operator algebras and that style of noncommutative geometry\cite{Con}, we can look more freely to Lorentzian signatures where the precise axioms of a Connes spectral triple are not yet clear, albeit there are some ideas such as in \cite{Dev}.